Guitarist Bill Hall

 Bill Hall:

 “Hi, Craig!
 It is great to reconnect with you also!
-I am glad to see you are doing so well with your playing, teaching and gigging!
+Glad to see you are doing so well with your playing, teaching and gigging!
 I have been doing pretty much the same thing.
-I play a lot around the area at wineries, restaurants and breweries.
+Also, I play a lot around the area at wineries, restaurants and breweries.

 I have a three-hour solo show that I put together with my nylon string guitars and my looper pedal.
 I do a lot of different kinds of music from originals to covers.
 It is a lot of fun and I get to do a ton of improvising…which is what I love most.